 The number of messages displayed on the instrument panel display will vary according to the vehicle electronics and equipment.

-A specialised workshop will be able to programme or modify additional functions, according to the vehicle equipment.
-SEAT recommends taking your car in for technical service.
+A specialised dealer will be able to programme or modify additional functions, according to the vehicle equipment.
+SEAT recommends visiting a Technical Service.